9 Worst Honey Brands to Avoid

 Also, their honey includes potentially harmful ingredients like HMF (Hydroxymethyfurfural).
 It can cause cancer, and so worries many people.

-Plus, the packaging is a big pain too.
+Plus, the packaging is a big pain, too.
 It is so poorly done that it leaks a lot.
-Not just that, the flip-top cap is hard to take off.
+Not only that, but the flip-top cap is hard to take off.

 Another major concern is that Nature Nate’s honey doesn’t blend well when added to some dishes.
-It doesn’t blend well in yogurt even.
+It doesn’t blend well in yogurt.

 Reasons to avoid: